Documentation

 Getting Started

-AuditBuffet is a library of adversarially-tested audit prompts for AI-built applications.
-Each audit prompt runs inside your existing AI coding tool — Claude Code, Cursor, Bolt, Lovable, v0, or any other tool — with your project open.
-No plugins, no integrations, no setup on AuditBuffet required.
+AuditBuffet is the AI Slop Detector — a library of audit prompts for AI-built projects.
+Each audit runs inside your existing AI coding tool (Claude Code, Cursor, Bolt, Lovable, v0, Windsurf, ChatGPT, or anything else that can read your code) with your project open.
+No plugins, no integrations, no setup on our end.

 The audit prompt instructs your AI tool to inspect your project and produce a structured JSON telemetry block.
 You paste that JSON into AuditBuffet to get scored results, category breakdowns, and percentile rankings against other projects.